Coping With Epilepsy EEG Centre For Neurofeedback

 But this thread has kind of gotten

 Hi everyone again, just wanted to clarify something.
 I meant to type in ativan, not atrovent, when that was typed up.
 LOL i'm a respiratory therapy student, must have had my test still on the brain.
-My neurologist knows full well my past with depression and the meds I'm on. he has informed me that one has nothing to do with the other.
+My neuro knows full well my past with depression and the meds I'm on. he has informed me that one has nothing to do with the other.
 He also says that my lack of writing and reading skills, and my verbal skills, all of which have declined since I started having seizures, are not related. he thinks I should receive counseling for possible dyslexia (i've been tested by a psych and was told I'm not dyslexic, nor do I have ADD).
 I've been told he's a leader in the field, however I'm about to just find another doctor even if it means looking a distance away.

 Thanks again for all the replies!

-Arrow Lots of Info for You!
+Lots of Info for You!

 Hope these information below helps: